22 Free Itemized Receipt Templates

 An Itemized Receipt is a document that a seller (or payee) issues to a buyer (or payer) as proof of payment and goods bought.

-The document contains a list of all the items bought and details any one-off charges that the buyer is paying for, the number of units bought for each item, and a rundown of any applicable discounts or taxes.
-Any seller (grocery stores, bookshops, restaurants, etc.) can use an Itemized Receipt.
+The document contains a list of all the items bought and details any one-off charges that the buyer is paying for, the number of units bought, and a rundown of any applicable discounts or taxes.
+Any seller (grocery stores, bookshops, restaurants, etc.) can use a receipt.

-A seller issues an itemized receipt to a buyer to finalize the purchase at the end of a purchase process.
-It is used as proof that the seller has received payment from the buyer for the listed items, and consequently, the buyer has become the legitimate owner of the items.
+A seller issues the receipt to a buyer to finalize the purchase at the end of a purchase process.
+It is used as proof that the seller has received payment from the buyer for the listed items, and consequently, the buyer has become their legitimate owner.
 The sales and purchase scenario can be business to business (B2B) or business to customer (B2C).
-In addition, itemized receipts are useful as evidence for both parties in the resolution of a dispute or disagreement regarding a sale.
+In addition, these are useful as evidence for both parties in the resolution of a dispute or disagreement regarding a sale.

 There are specific details unique to various businesses which determine the makeup of receipts that these businesses issue.
-Itemized Receipts feature a number of details that may vary from business to business.
-However, some details are generally present on all itemized receipts.
-Such details include seller’s and buyer’s information, transaction details, date, amount of payment made, etc. A seller looking to make an itemized receipt can find information on each required component below.
+These receipts feature a number of details that may vary from business to business.
+However, some details are generally present on all receipts.
+Such details include seller’s and buyer’s information, transaction details, date, amount of payment made, etc. A seller looking to make it can find information on each required component below.

 Include transaction details